mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 making the cost of transportation considerably cheaper.
 Ships with streamlined or dispersed structure hull configurations cannot use external cargo mounts.
-A ship’s Thrust and jump capability must be recalculated when using external cargo mounts, using the combined tonnage of the ship and the external cargo it carries.
+A ship's Thrust and jump capability must be recalculated when using external cargo mounts, using the combined tonnage of the ship and the external cargo it carries.
 This likely means that the manoeuvre drive operates at